ourjapanlife/findadoc-server/README.md

 <details>
   <summary>Testing GraphQL</summary>

-1. Run `yarn generate` to generate the types locally
+1. Run `npm run generate` to generate the types locally
-2. Run `yarn dev` to start the local server
+2. Run `npm run dev` to start the local server
 3. Open your browser to <http://localhost:3001/>
 4. Navigate to the Explorer section from the menu in the left pane.
 5. Click `query: Query` under "Root Types